cossacklabs/themis/README.md

 The easiest way to install Themis is [to use package repositories for your OS and language](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
 Package repositories contain the stable versions of Themis, prebuilt and packaged for the most widely-used systems.
 Each supported platform has

-Installation for server-side platforms (like Linux, Debian, Ubuntu, macOS) consists of two parts: installing Themis Core library into system and installing Themis language wrapper to use from your application.
+Installation for server-side platforms (like Linux, Debian, Ubuntu, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
 Refer to [the Installation guide](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).

 Installation for mobile platforms (iOS, Android) is easier: just use package manager popular at this platform.
 Refer to [the Installation guide](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).

 ## Install from sources

-If you need the latest development version of Themis, or your system is not supported yet, you can [build and install Themis from GitHub source code](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).
+If you need the latest development version of Themis or your system is not supported yet, you can [build and install Themis from GitHub source code](https://docs.cossacklabs.com/pages/documentation-themis/#getting-themis).

 # Languages